Brisbane General Hospital Precinct: Superintendent's Residence (22)

 The former Superintendent's Residence (now the Social Workers' Office) is important in demonstrating the practice of accommodating the medical superintendent on the Hospital site.
 The medical superintendent had resided on the hospital site since 1866.
 Constructed in 1941, this building replaced two earlier residences.
-Dr Aubrey Pye, medical superintendent from 1933 to 1967, was the first superintendent to occupy this residence.
+Aubrey Pye, medical superintendent from 1933 to 1967, was the first superintendent to occupy this residence.
 Pye exercised significant influence over the administration of the Hospital and oversaw major changes and expansion to all facets of the Hospital activities.
 Residential in scale and materials, the former residence belongs to a cohesive group of residential buildings in the centre of the Hospital site.
 The building was refurbished in 1966.
 It is no longer used as a residence and now accommodates offices.

 Situated to the east of the Lady Lamington Nurses' Home and between the now demolished resident medical officers' quarters and Ward 15, the building forms part of a well defined group of residential buildings in the centre of the Hospital complex.
 The building was skilfully designed and detailed in the Old English style by architects Conrad and Gargett.
 A two-storey building, the lower floor is constructed in cavity brickwork and the upper floor is stucco over a timber stud frame.
 The house has a tiled roof and a distinctive asymmetrical front elevation to the east.
 The lower level contains living rooms and the upper floor contains bedrooms.
 Maids quarters are provided in a single storey semi-detached portion to the rear.
 There is a distinctive decorative bargeboard above a large bay window to the north of the arched entrance.
 The form and integrity of the place remain.
 The associated north lawn and planted gardens are part of the larger residential precinct of the Lady Lamington Nurses' Home, Lady Norm Wing, Edith Cavell Block and Ward 15.